jxski1/cardgame/README.md

 - Run it in terminal with: python tricksy_battle.py
 - The game plays automatically and prints what happens.
 - You could also use vscode terminal and smart send to slowly display what is happening

-Notes:
-- This version only plays 8 rounds.
-- Some rules (like getting more cards and early win) are not in the code yet.

-Have fun!
-"""